 The USDOT, FTA regulation (49 CFR 655.45) and RTA require random unannounced testing for drugs and alcohol for all safety-sensitive employees.
 The selection of safety-sensitive employees for random drug and alcohol testing will be made using a scientifically valid method that ensures each covered employee will have an equal chance of being selected each time selections are made.
 The random tests will be unannounced, unpredictable and spread throughout the year.
-Based upon RTA's business operations, random testing is conducted on all days and hours during which safety-sensitive functions are performed.
+Based upon RTA's operations, random testing is conducted on all days and hours during which safety-sensitive functions are performed.

-UnderAll USDOT (FTA and (FMCSA), as well as RTA safety-sensitive employees, can be tested at any time for drugs during an employee's shift (i.e. beginning, middle, and end).
+All USDOT (FTA and FMCSA), as well as RTA safety-sensitive employees, can be tested at any time for drugs during an employee's shift (i.e. beginning, middle, and end).
 Random alcohol testing may only be performed just before, during, or just after the actual performance of safety-sensitive functions.

-Under RTA's authority, sSupervisors are required to proceed and transport employees immediately and directly to the collection site upon notification of their random selection.
-The failure to proceed immediately for testing or taking unreasonable time to report for testing, forewarning and employee and tampering with the testing process may result in disciplinary action, up to and including termination.
+Supervisors are required to proceed and transport employees immediately and directly to the collection site upon notification of their random selection.
+The failure to proceed immediately for testing or taking unreasonable time to report for testing may result in disciplinary action, up to and including termination.

-All USDOT regulated safety sensitive employees with a MRO-verified positive or non-negative on a drug or alcohol test upon their first occurrence shall be immediately removed from their safety-sensitive position, placed under administrative leave without pay, and referred to a SAP, in accordance with 49 CFR 655See section 13.
+All USDOT-regulated safety-sensitive employees with a MRO-verified positive or non-negative on a drug or alcohol test will be immediately removed from their safety-sensitive position, placed under administrative leave without pay, and recommended for termination and referred to a SAP, in accordance with 49 CFR 655.

-4.06.8 RETURN TO DUTY AND FOLLOW-UP TESTING
+6.7 RETURN TO DUTY AND FOLLOW-UP TESTING